-Housatonic River - The river continues to be very wadeable and fishable and with some really hot weather forecast - With the low flows and hot weather, it is the time to hit up some of the other fish species in the river.
+With the current low flows and after several brutal heat waves, it's a good idea to hit up some of the other fish species in the river.
 Smallmouth and Fallfish can be very rewarding when caught on light tackle.
-Crayfish and Hellgramites, both readily available from within the river, are perfect bait - try alders and White Flies (just starting) for some great fly fishing action for smallies.
+Crayfish and Hellgramites, both readily available from within the river, are perfect bait - try alders and White Flies (going good) for some great fly fishing action for smallies.
 Carp and Pike are other solid bets especially in the section above "Great Falls" and in the Bulls Bridge impoundment (Kent).